Latest News

 Climate change and safeguarding the future of the planet are some of the biggest challenges that peoples and governments across the world face.
 It is a crisis that disproportionately affects poor people and "left behind" communities.
 These issues speak to our calling and duty as Christians to care for God’s world and to protect the most vulnerable.

 Epsom Methodist Church is embracing this initiative.
 It offers us the opportunity to deepen our own discipleship and to reach out and engage with the wider community about the breadth and depth of the good news of Christ.
-EMC has joined the A Rocha UK award scheme and are delighted to report that we have been awarded a silver award in July21 under their
+EMC has joined the A Rocha UK award scheme and are delighted to report that we have been awarded a silver award in July 21 under their

 Eco Church scheme for churches in England and Wales “who want to demonstrate that the gospel is good news for God’s earth”.

-eco silverThis demonstrates that we:
+This demonstrates that we:

-• express our care for God’s world in our worship and teaching
+express our care for God’s world in our worship and teaching

-• look after our buildings and land
+look after our buildings and land

-• engage with our local community and in global campaign
+engage with our local community and in global campaign

-• reflect eco-sensitive values in the personal lifestyles of our congregation
+reflect eco-sensitive values in the personal lifestyles of our congregation

-The Eco Church Group encourage all members of the church to get behind the eco-church initiatves that have been introduced and to put these into practice into their daily lives.
-Watch this video to see what members say about Eco Church.
+The Eco Church Group encourage all members of the church to get behind the eco-church initiatives that have been introduced and to put these into practice into their daily lives.

 click here.